geomedialab/create-subtitles/README.md

 	- To install Python 2.7 on your computer...
 		- PC:	Python 2.7.12: https://www.python.org/downloads/release/python-2712/ (When installing, make sure all boxes are checked in the install dialog.)
 		- Mac:	Python 2.7.16: https://www.python.org/downloads/release/python-2716/ (Once installed, double-click the "Install Certificates.command" file in the installed python 2.7 app folder.)
 	- You should make sure that the command 'python' is indeed python 2.7.
 To verify this, open command line (PC) or terminal (Mac) and enter 'python --version'.
-This should should you the version of python that is running.
+This should show you the version of python that is running.
 If not, then make sure you have properly installed python 2.7.
 		- if you have a different python 2.7 command (ex.: 'py -2', 'python2', etc.), then you could alternatively *replace all* instances of 'python' in the file *pc.bat* with your appropraite python 2.7 command...

 Installing the tool
 ===================

-- PC: Double-click pc.bat (or run it in command line).
+- PC: Double-click *pc.bat* (or run it in command line).
 The program will install the required files in a subfolder it will generate called 'files'.
 - Mac: a bash file is currently under development.
 If you are familiar with bash, you may install the virtual environment and activate it manually by copying the commands found in *pc.bat*

 Setting up your video and transcript files